mzivic7/endcord/README.md

 ### Channel Tree
-If tree object has `>` befor the object name, it means it has sub-objects (its drop-down).
+If tree object has `>` before the object name, it means it has sub-objects (its drop-down).
 Objects are un/collapsed with `Ctrl+Space`.
 Channels with threads are un/collapsed on `Alt+T`.
 Channel with threads are collapsed by default.
 Thread can be joined or left (toggle) on `Alt+J`.